The sky tech behind GPS tracking devices explained

 The final satellites in the second generation of GPS are known as Block IIF.
 They first began service in 2010 and the second was launched in 2011.
 Ten more are planned to launch and replace failing Block IIA units.
 The IIF series has a longer expected lifespan, 12 years, and is capable of broadcasting on the L5 frequency, the third frequency intended for civilian use.
 Though it has only gone through preliminary testing, it is expected to begin broadcasting in 2012.
 L5 is intended for "safety-of-life transportation" applications, such as commercial airlines.
 In conjunction with the first two civilian GPS frequencies, through a technique known as "trilaning," L5 is expected to provide accuracy under a meter without any sort of augmentation.

 Under development is GPS Block III.
-The US government has committed to purchase two satellites in this series, with the option to purchase an additional 10.
-The first is slated to launch in 2014, and will add a fourth civilian GPS signal, L1C.
-L1C will allow the GPS network to interact with satellite navigation systems maintained by other governments (Russia, Europe and possibly China), with the promise of improved service and accuracy worldwide.
+Due to budget cuts, the series launch has been delayed for over three years.
+According to a US Air Force official, the GPS III program is actively engaged in the production of the first eight satellites, and hopes to launch the first in that series some time in 2017.
+From there, the project looks to contract out for ninth and tenth spacecraft to wind up with a total block of ten.
+The goal of GPS III is to add a fourth civilian GPS signal, L1C, which will allow the GPS network to interact with satellite navigation systems maintained by other governments (Russia, Europe and possibly China), with the promise of improved service and accuracy worldwide.

 Practical (and Impractical) Applications